younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

 This listener will listen (as expected) to the JWT created event.
 The $payload is the data stored by the JWT Token.
 The most important code block is `$user = $event->getUser()`.
 Why?

 We need to minimize going back and forth between our server and our database.
 A good API should give a quick response to the client, thus using wisely the cache etc.
+{: .notice--warning}

 In this case, we are getting the user from the server cache, and not querying the DB (with the $em).

-Then, we append the `$user->getId()` and `$user->getPicTureUrl()` to the payload.
+Finally, we append the `$user->getId()` and `$user->getPicTureUrl()` to the payload.